 We understand that cross country may be a new sport for most of our athletes, which is why we do allow athletes to participate in cross country in addition to another sport as long as the other sport is not a school sport.
 School sports practice at the same time so no one can participate in more than one school sport during a season.
 School sports that conflict with cross country include boys soccer, girls volleyball, eighth grade football, and eighth grade football cheerleading.

 Our conditions for multi-sport athletes are that they be at cross country practice every day unless there is a competition for the other sport.
 If there is a cross country meet that conflicts with a competition in the other sport, the athlete may choose which competition to attend.
 However, the athlete needs to inform the cross country coaches at least a week ahead of time if they will not attend a cross country meet since rosters need to be submitted early for meets.

 Participating in two sports during the same season can be done, but it should only be attempted if the athlete plans to give their best in both sports.
 Please contact Coach Miller if you have any questions about multi-sport athletes.

 5. When/Where are Practices?

 Cross country practices will be held from July 30 through August 10 at the Yorkville High School Academy track from 7:00 to 8:45am.
 Once school starts on August 15, practices will be held at Yorkville Middle School from 2:45 until 4:30pm through October 1.
 Runners who qualify for Sectionals and State will run for an additional two weeks to prepare for the State meet on October 13.
 A select group of 7th graders will also be chosen to run these additional two weeks.
-Saturday practices will be held at a different forest preserve each week at 9am whenever a meet is not held that day.
-Thursday practices during September will also be held at a forest preserve.
+Saturday practices will be held at Silver Springs State Park at 7:30am whenever a meet is not held that day.
+Thursday practices during September will be held at different forest preserves.